 In Europe, our internet speeds varied quite a bit.
-I became obsessed with testing internet speeds using Ookla, and I shared my results in my Airbnb and hotel reviews.
+I became obsessed with testing internet speeds using Speedtest and Ookla, and I shared my results in my Airbnb and hotel reviews.
 I wish more travelers would do that!
 And I really wish Airbnb would make that mandatory in listings.

 We usually had good enough internet that I could do video conferencing, podcasts, writing, and more.